Skip to main content

 The Lower Circuit:

-The Lower Circuit allows you to get up, close, personal (and wet!) as you walk the trail along the base of the waterfalls.
+The Lower Circuit allows you to get up, close, and personal (and wet!) as you walk the trail along the base of the waterfalls.
 The trail itself takes about two hours but that depends on you and how many stops and how long you spend at each lookout point.
-It is possible to do this in an hour and enjoy the same sights as all, maybe even with less elbows and shoves from the ever annoying tourists.
+It is possible to do this in an hour and enjoy the same sights as all, maybe even with fewer elbows and shoves from the ever-annoying tourists.

 There are a number of lookout areas so you can marvel at the likes of Dos Hermanas including one where you have the chance to get up close and personal with Bosetti.
 Cooling splash-backs included.